bg117/SysInfo/README.md

 `git clone https://github.com/username/SysInfo.git "destination path"`

 where `username` is your GitHub username and "destination path" is the path where you want the cloned repo to be placed on your computer.
-Here you're copying the contents of the first-contributions repository on GitHub to your computer.
+Here you're copying the contents of the SysInfo repository on GitHub to your computer.

 ### Create a branch